10/4/17 On Tom Petty ...

 Eagles of Death Metal are one of my favorite bands.
 First saw them open for The Strokes back in 2006 and, having never listened to EODM's music and always being suspect because of the name, I was an instant fan for life.
 Such a fun, fun rock n' roll band.
 When The Strokes were done, all I wanted to talk about were Eagles of Death Metal and it's a love affair that's continued since.
 The people who died at their concert in Paris were there to dance, there to boogie, there to have fun.
 There are multiple storylines that can be covered and many ways to pay tribute to those who've been senselessly murdered by cowards, be it in Paris, Beirut, or seemingly everywhere else in the world, but I choose to ask you to dance Eagles of Death Metal.
 It won't bring the dead back to life and it probably won't change yours, but it's fun, it's joyous and it's a "fuck yeah, fuck you" gesture to those who weren't gifted with a sense of human decency.

 So, if you're near an iTunes, or a Spotify and you wanna know where to start, go back to the beginning ...
-'Peace, Love, and Death Metal'.
-If you need instant gratification, though, this one's my favorite -
+'Peace, Love, and Death Metal'

 "We'll Dance in the garden in torn sheets in the rain" - 9/14/15